joelhawksley/identity/components/slides.md

 # [fit] Partials

-^ This is especially painful for partials, as we
+^ This is especially painful for partials, as they

 ^ often end up being tested for each of the views they are included in